trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 various qualities like libraries, executables, etc.  Without this basic understanding of CMake, one will have trouble resolving problems when they might occur.

+The remainder of this documented is structured as follows.
+First, there is a discussion of the various `TriBITS Developer and User Roles`_.
+Then a brief discussion of `CMake Language Overivew and Gotchas`_ is provided.

+ToDo: Finish outline of the document.

+The final sections are detailed documentation of `TriBITS Global Project Settings`_, `TriBITS Macros and Functions`_, and `General Utility Macros and Functions`_.

 TriBITS Developer and User Roles